tywarinabin/tywarinabin/README.md

 - 👋 Hi, I’m @tywarinabin
-- 👀 I’m interested in coding as well as talking with strangers to make new friends❤😎
+- 👀 I’m interested in coding as well as talking with strangers to make as a new friends❤😎
 - 🌱 I’m currently learning c++ programming.
 - 💞️ I’m looking to collaborate on learning c++ languages.
-- 📫 How to reach me..> instagram - @tywarinabin
+- 📫 How to reach me..> Instagram -    <<  @tywarinabin >> ...<< Go and Follow on Insta >>

 <!---
 tywarinabin/tywarinabin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.